IgorOK22rus/geoscan-lite_eng/planner.rst

    Remove vertex

-Changing the direction of the route lines.
+Changing the direction of the route lines
 _____________________________________________

 The necessary of optimizing polygon "by the direction" occurs quite often, for example, if the force and direction of the wind are unfavorable at the site of work (strong wind along the lines of the overflight above the polygon).